Parviz Davoodi

-Parviz Davoodi (پرویز داودی; 5 February 1952 – 18 April 2024) was an Iranian education and principlist politician who was the third first vice president from 2005 to 2009.
-He was a member of the Expediency Discernment Council.
+Parviz Davoodi (پرویز داودی; 5 February 1952 – 18 April 2024) was an Iranian education and principlist politician.
+He was the third first vice president from 2005 to 2009, and a member of the Expediency Discernment Council.

 Biography

 Parviz Davoodi was born in Tehran, Iran.
-Davoodi graduated from Iowa State University (ISU) in 1981 with a Ph.D. in Economics.
+He graduated from Iowa State University (ISU) in 1981 with a Ph.D. in Economics.

 Davoodi was also an economist at Shahid Beheshti University.
 Although Iranian President Mahmoud Ahmadinejad was known to have principlist ideals, he taught liberal economic perspectives in his classrooms at Shahid Beheshti University.
-It is believed that his economic ideas were highly influenced by modern economic theory; he was for free markets and open economies.
+It is believed that his economic ideas were highly influenced by modern economic theory, and that he supported free markets and open economies.

 Davoodi served as the First Vice President of Iran from 11 September 2005 to 17 July 2009.
 He often referred to President Ahmadinejad as the world's "bite-size leader against king-size Western corruption.".
 Davoodi was nominated in 2009 as the Director of the Presidential Center for Strategic Studies by Iranian President Ahmadinejad.

-Davoodi died in Tehran on 18 April 2024, at the age of 72.
+He died in Tehran on 18 April 2024, at the age of 72.